 Sterling feels tired, pretty much everyday.
 This isn’t a huge surprise.
 He works long hours at a stressful job as a corporate accountant (where every season is tax season).
 But he’s made huge strides recently, better managing his stress and not bringing it home from work.
 Things are better, especially with the new puppy he and his wife just adopted.
 So why is he so tired?

 Sterling’s dad was recently diagnosed with sleep apnea, and his wife, a dental hygienist, was wondering if this might be afflicting Sterling as well.
 His sleep talking, restlessness and occasional gasping breath certainly sounded like it was possible.
-At the same time that he began to think about possibly having an in-lab sleep study, Sterling was also diagnosed with ADD.
+At the same time that he began to think about his sleep, Sterling was also diagnosed with ADD.
 While the medication was absolutely helping with his daily stress levels, he was also aware that ADD is sometimes a misdiagnosis of the symptoms that arise from sleep apnea.
-So when his wife heard about Knit Health, an in-home sleep sleep analysis technology, it seemed like an excellent opportunity to feel 100% comfortable with his ADD diagnosis.
+So when his wife heard about Knit Health, an in-home sleep analysis technology, it seemed like an excellent opportunity to feel 100% comfortable with his ADD diagnosis.

 The assessment with Knit was even less intrusive than Sterling thought it could be.
 The camera vision technology doesn’t require any wearables, and having multiple nights tracked for the study produced data that was even more informative than he had anticipated.
 Outside of assessing his risk for a sleep breathing issue, the report analyzed other important factors of his sleep health, including routine and sleep quality.
 The expert-reviewed report revealed that he was indeed experiencing a mild number of sleep breathing disturbances, along with steps to take to mitigate the issue before a sleep apnea diagnosis.
 In addition, the report pointed out the detrimental effects of his erratic sleep schedule, also with steps to take to stabilize.
 Overall, the recommendations presented were customized to his data, not a laundry list of possible avenues he could take.